dram1964/cloudarchitect/docs/ml/llm/intro.md

 The network structure
 consists of nodes (neurons) that each implement a mathematical operation or model on its input to produce an output.
 In effect, the neural network is a network of smaller models working together to produce an output.
+The outputs from each neuron can be distorted by a 'non-linearity' or 'activation' function to ensure that they are each making a unique contribution to the overall result.
+These results are then blended through several layers, to produce the final output.

 Transformers are type of neural network, originally developed by Google Research: see research paper 'Attention is all you need' published